vagava/AirBnB_clone/README.md

 _click on the following image for a general description of the project:_
 <a href="https://www.youtube.com/watch?v=E12Xc3H2xqo&feature=emb_logo"><img src="https://i.postimg.cc/Jny7fBMK/hbnb.png"></a>

-#### First step: Write a command interpreter to manage your AirBnB objects.
-This is the first step towards building your first full web application: the AirBnB clone.
-This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…

-Each task is linked and will help you to:

-- put in place a parent class (called <code>BaseModel</code>) to take care of the initialization, serialization and deserialization of your future instances.
-- create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file
-- create all classes used for AirBnB (<code>User</code>, <code>State</code>, <code>City</code>, <code>Place</code>…) that inherit from <code>BaseModel</code>.
-- create the first abstracted storage engine of the project: File storage.
-- create all unittests to validate all our classes and storage engine

 ### What’s a command interpreter?
 Do you remember the Shell?
 It’s exactly the same but limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project: